tejasexpertnow/awesome-vibe-coding/README.md

 * [Windsurf Editor by Codeium](https://codeium.com/windsurf): agentic IDE, "where the work of developers and AI truly flow together, allowing for a coding experience that feels like literal magic"
 * [Cursor](https://www.cursor.com/): The AI Code Editor, "the best way to code with AI"

+## Plugins and Extensions

+* [Cline](https://cline.bot/):an AI assistant that can use your CLI aNd Editor, for VS Code.

 ## Command Line Tools

 * [anthropics/claude-code](https://github.com/anthropics/claude-code): coding agent that understands your codebase, automates tasks, explains code, and manages git, all via natural language